Tag Archives: Baptism

-The Feasts of the Epiphany and the Baptism of Jesus were celebrated about a week ago.
-Usually around this time, one of the local New York papers carries the story of the Greek Archbishop of New York going down to the Hudson River and throwing a cross into its waters, which is then retrieved by some hardy Greek divers.
-I didn’t see anything in the news this year, but I’m pretty sure they did it again.
+The Feasts of the Epiphany and the Baptism of Jesus are celebrated on cold days in my part of the world.
+The New York papers sometimes carry a story around this time about the Greek Archbishop of New York going down to the Hudson River and throwing a cross into its waters, which is then retrieved by some hardy Greek divers.

-The waters of the Hudson this time of year are, like the world itself now, grim and cold, but that dramatic gesture, the cross in the water, the cross that represents Jesus Christ, says the Hudson River is blessed.
-Whatever it looks like, however uninviting it seems, Christ’s presence and Christ’s blessing are there.
+Like the world itself, the waters of the Hudson are grim and cold this time of year, but that dramatic gesture– the cross in the water, the cross representing Jesus Christ —says the Hudson River is blessed.
+Whatever it looks like, uninviting as it seems, Christ’s presence and Christ’s blessing are there.

 When Jesus entered the River Jordan, he entered the Hudson, the waters of Long Island Sound, the rivers and waters of the world.
 The waters are holy the world over, this gesture says.
 The Spirit still broods over the waters.
 The grace of God is given to the Magi and all the peoples of the world they represent.